 Commercial Lease Agreement – An agreement used by landlords who wish to lease their commercially-zoned property to one (1) or more businesses.

-Lease to Own Agreement – Otherwise called a Lease-Purchase Contract, this agreement provides a legal means for tenants to buy a rental property from the landlord after leasing it for one (1) or more years.
+Lease to Own Agreement – Otherwise called a lease-purchase contract, the agreement provides a legal means for tenants to buy a rental property from the landlord after leasing it for one (1) or more years.

-Standard Residential Lease Agreement – An agreement based on Maryland state law regarding the lease of a rental property for a fixed period of time.
+Standard Residential Lease Agreement – An agreement that complies with Maryland landlord-tenant law and is used for leasing rental property for a fixed period of time (typically one (1) year).

 What is a Maryland Lease Agreement?

 A Maryland Lease Agreement is a legally-binding document that establishes parameters for the lease of a residential or commercial property.
 Signees are required to uphold the specified duties relevant to them to ensure their legal obligations are met.
 Landlords looking for a means to streamline the tenant selection process are advised to require any prospective tenants to complete a rental application form.